Palats/webgpu/README.md

 [> Live version <](https://palats.github.io/webgpu/)

 WebGPU is an API to drive compute & rendering on GPUs from browsers (and others).
 This is to WebGL what Vulkan is to OpenGL.
 This repository implements some effects using both compute & rendering WebGPU APIs:
+ - `multicubes`: A bunch of rotating cubes bouncing around.
  - `fire`: A classic demoscene style fire effect.
  - `cube`: A rotating cube.
 All is done on the GPU, even the rotation / projection matrix calculation.
  - `conway`: A binary Conway [game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).